Accredited Breeder, Goldendoodle Association of North America

 Are there disadvantages to a dual-sired litter?

-For a buyer, there are no disadvantages.
+For a buyer, there are no disadvantages to a responsibly bred dual-sired litter.

 For a breeder, there are added breeding costs, which can include DNA parentage testing, stud fees, additional veterinary costs if artificial insemination is used.